pineipol/InSided/readme.md

 ## Introduction

-The idea behind the test was to be able to develop something that really works and deploy it into a Cloud Server so everybody can easily see it.
+The idea behind the assessment was to be able to develop something that really works and deploy it into a Cloud Server so everybody can easily see it.

-Problem in this case is that is not the typical assesment in which you deploy some object oriented code and some tests for it.
-In this case it was neccesary to build all the environment and make it work.
+Problem in this case is that is not the typical assessment in which you deploy some object oriented code and some tests for it.
+In this case it was necessary to build all the environment and make it work.

 Because of that I had two options.